khizraghaffarkk/Khizra-Ghaffar-Portfolio/README.md

    - View my skill set and expertise in various technologies, frameworks, and tools.
 Get an overview of my proficiency level in each area.

 ### <span style="color:#4caf50">6.
 Social Media Integration</span>
    - Connect with me on various social media platforms.
-Stay updated with my latest projects, articles, and industry insights.
+Stay updated with my latest projects and industry insights.

 ## <span style="color:#6e5494">Technologies Used</span>